What Can Cause A Mouth Infection Or Lesion?

 Popularly known as cavities and tooth decay, dental caries is a common oral infection.
 It is also the primary cause of tooth decay and loss of teeth in children aged 12 years and below.
 Dental caries is caused by bacteria known as Streptococcus mutans.
 This bacteria changes food, especially starchy and sweet foods into acid, which tends to eat away at the enamel of your teeth.
 Some of the symptoms of dental caries include sensitivity or pain in the affected tooth, especially when eating, hot, cold or sweet foods.

 Recommended Reading: 8 Benefits Of A Regular Dental Check Up

 Gingivitis is caused by multiple bacteria that settle along the gum crevices and produce toxins.
 These toxins irritate and inflame your gums, making them tender, red and swollen, and prone to bleeding whenever you brush or floss your teeth.
 If not treated, it may cause periodontal disease.
-Also, according to the American Academy of Periodontology (AAP), if some of these bacteria are inhaled into the lungs, they may cause pneumonia.
+Also, if some of these bacteria are inhaled into the lungs, they may cause pneumonia.